A complete docker-compose.yml

 All docker-compose YAML parameters

-Below is an explanation each important field that can be configured to enable/disable certain features within the instance.
+Below is an explanation of each important field that can be configured to enable/disable certain features within the instance.
 You can also view the documentation on docker-composer created by docker.

 Default docker-compose parameters

-These are parameters that are required for APISH but are
+These are parameters that are required for APISH but are configurable.

 image:

 This selects the image that is used to start the instance, only 1 image can be selected.
-Please ensure the image is already pulled before declaring it in the docker compose file.
+Please ensure the image is already pulled before declaring it in the docker-compose file.

 ports: